ancwrd1/snx-rs/README.md

 Pull requests, bug reports, and suggestions are welcome.
 This is a hobby project I maintain in my free time.

+Before opening a PR, make sure to reformat the sources with the `cargo fmt` command and run it through the `cargo clippy` for any warnings.

 ## Building from Sources

 By default, the WebKit integration is not enabled and the system browser will be used for SAML authentication.